 WHAT TO DO WITH MY PLANTS?

 1. I could have ripped them out them out and started again somewhere else in the garden.
-This is a good option if your plants have been crowded out by other plants and I needed to put them somewhere with a better flow of air around them and more sunlight.
+This is a good option if your plants have been crowded out by others and need a better flow of air around them and more sunlight.
 Destroy all affected plants.
 I went for option 2 with very good results

 2. You can cut pawpaw’s back quite hard, almost to ground level, and they will re-shoot from the main stem.
 When there is a flush of new growth DO A PREVENTATIVE SPRAY OF A COPPER BASED COMPOUND.